Units, zero-divisors and idempotents in rings graded by torsion-free groups: Gradings by quotient groups

 By invoking Theorem~\ref{thm:UPGmain}, Example~\ref{ex:up-groups} and Theorem~\ref{thm:hierarchy} we obtain the following result.

-\begin{cor} Let $G$ be a torsion-free group and let $R$ be a $G$-crossed product for which $R_e$ is a domain.
-If $N$ is an abelian normal subgroup of $G$ such that $G/N$ is a unique product group, then every unit in $R$ is homogeneous w.r.t. the $G$-gradation.
-Moreover, $R$ is a domain and every idempotent in $R$ is trivial. \end{cor}
+\begin{corollary} Let $G$ be a torsion-free group and let $R$ be a $G$-crossed product for which $R_e$ is a domain.
+If $N$ is an abelian normal subgroup of $G$ such that $G/N$ is a unique product group, then every unit in $R$ is homogeneous w.r.t. the $G$-grading.
+Moreover, $R$ is a domain and every idempotent in $R$ is trivial. \end{corollary}

-As an application of the above results we will solve Problem~\ref{prob:KapSTR} for $G$-crossed products by a special class of solvable groups and thereby generalize \cite[Theorem 1]{Bov1960}.
+As an application of the above results we will solve Problem~\ref{prob:KapSTR} for $G$-crossed products by a special class of solvable groups and thereby generalize \cite[Thm.~1]{Bov1960}.

 \begin{theorem} Let $G$ be a group and suppose that $G$ has a finite subnormal series